Syed-M-Haider-Shah/Medical-Report-Generation/experiments/ablation_study/README.md

 BioViL-T B1/B2 and clinical experiments remain untouched.
 The study has three component registries, one file per factor:

-* `vision_encoders.py` â€” encoder names, feature dimensions, token layouts and checkpoint provenance.
+* `vision_encoders.py`  encoder names, feature dimensions, token layouts and checkpoint provenance.
-* `projectors.py` â€” linear, MLP and identity visual-token adapters.
+* `projectors.py`  linear, MLP and identity visual-token adapters.
-* `llm_decoders.py` â€” decoder names, hidden sizes and visual-interface rules.
+* `llm_decoders.py`  decoder names, hidden sizes and visual-interface rules.

 `ablation.py` remains the single validation/collection file.
 Add a new tested component to the appropriate registry and add its completed run to its